Dmytro Polovynka

 Combinations

-You can lead to a trick with one tile, or with a combination.
+You may lead a trick with a single tile or with a combination.
 There are several types of combinations.

 Sky combinations